-Default Text Timeout DTTMOUT
+DTTMOUT Default Text Timeout

 Specifies a timeout in minutes for Radiotext 1.
 If no RT1 has been received during the period, the RT1 text is replaced by default text.
-If RT+ service is active, the RT+ running bit is cleared.

-Default text means the RT1 text that is stored in EEPROM memory using RT1.
+Default text means the RT1 text that is stored in EEPROM memory using \RT1.
 Following exceptions apply: For Program 1, if Message 91 contains a valid X-Command, it is launched on the Default Text timeout event.
 For Program 2, if Message 92 contains a valid X-Command, it is launched on the Default Text timeout event.
 1-254 - Timeout in minutes.